About Us

 Sumire Maki

-Sumire Maki currently serves as the Program Manager for the Moving Forward Nursing Home Quality Coalition.
+Sumire Maki currently serves as the Associate Director for the Moving Forward Nursing Home Quality Coalition.

 Sumire comes to the work with a background in public health and quality improvement.
 Previously, she worked for the Institute for Healthcare Improvement (IHI), specifically, supporting the Age-Friendly Health Systems movement.